Updated on October 24th, 2024 by Felix Martinez

 Given the company’s competitive advantages and recent business performance, we feel that a 6% average annual EPS growth rate is achievable over the next five years.

-Overall, Johnson & Johnson is expected to offer a total annual return of 11.4% through 2028.
-This makes the stock a buy as the expected return is above 10%.
+Overall, Johnson & Johnson is expected to offer a total annual return of 9.6% through 2029.
+This makes the stock a hold as the expected return is below 10%.

 Final Thoughts

-When it comes to the Dividend Kings, few are as well-known or as popular among dividend growth investors as Johnson & Johnson.
+Few Dividend Kings are as well-known or popular among dividend growth investors as Johnson & Johnson.

-And for good reason: Johnson & Johnson’s diversified business model has allowed the company to endure several recessions and still increase its dividend for the past 61 years.
+For good reason, Johnson & Johnson’s diversified business model has allowed the company to endure several recessions and still increase its dividends for the past 62 years.
 This growth streak is nearly unmatched.

-Overall, projected returns earn the stock a buy recommendation.
+Overall, projected returns earn the stock a hold recommendation.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: